ARCHER2-HPC/archer2-docs/docs/user-guide/containers.md

 ROCm is AMD's software support for GPU programming.
 As of August 2025, one of the CPE containers also provides a version of ROCm newer than the one currently installed on ARCHER2.
 For example, the `ccpe/23.12/rocm/5.6.0` module provides access to ROCm 5.6.0 with CPE 23.12.
-Having access to a more recent version of ROCm gives one access to more up-to-date compilers that target the AMD MI210 GPU platform, e.g. amdclang, amdclang++, amdflang.
+Having access to a more recent version of ROCm gives one access to more up-to-date compilers that target the AMD MI210 GPU platform, e.g. `amdclang`, `amdclang++`, `amdflang`.
 The same applies to ROCm-integrated software frameworks such as PyTorch.

 We'll now present a scenario showing how one can make use of the `ccpe/23.12/rocm/5.6.0` container to train a neural network using
 Python code that requires PyTorch 2.2.0.
-This is of interest since the version of ROCm installed on ARCHER2, 5.2.3, prevents users from using a version of PyTorch newer than 1.13.1.
+This is of interest since the version of ROCm installed on ARCHER2, 5.2.3, limits users to versions of PyTorch no newer than 1.13.1.

 !!! note
     An overview of the differences between PyTorch versions 2.2.0 and 1.13.1 can be found in the [official PyTorch release notes](https://github.com/pytorch/pytorch/releases?page=2).